ashcorpdev/ashcorpdev/README.md

 ### Hi there 👋

-My name is Ash (he/him) - I'm a Cyber Security engineer by trade, but a developer in my free time.
+My name is Ash (he/him) - I'm a Cybersecurity engineer by trade, but a developer in my free time.

 I'm currently working on projects revolving around the content creation ecosystem, specifically targeting applications that help streamers achieve what they want.